Explore the six principles the CIPD recommends to help you create a racially inclusive workplace

 Bullying can be defined as ‘Offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient’ (Acas, 2014).
 If the bullying is related to a protected characteristic, it is harassment.
 For more information and support on dealing with conflict in the workplace, including bullying and harassment, see the CIPD’s report on managing workplace conflict.

 Managers should consider the impact on other members of the team that continued working from home / a phased return to work or changes in duties might have.
 Make sure that co-workers are supported if they have additional tasks to achieve.
 Encourage them to be alert to, and act swiftly on, bullying and harassment relating to any workplace adjustments made.

 Employees who are also shielding

-Employees who fall under the ‘clinically extremely vulnerable’ category had been advised to ‘shield’.
-The Government have now ‘paused’ the shielding programme and so employers will need to hold additional discussions with ethnic minority employees who also fall under the shielding category around potential risks and to consider adjusted duties or redeployment (provided staff agree).
+Employees who fall under the clinically extremely vulnerable category may be advised to shield - read our shielding guidance.
+Employers will need to hold additional discussions with ethnic minority employees who also fall under the shielding category around potential risks and to consider adjusted duties or redeployment (provided staff agree).
 Any arrangements will depend upon individual circumstances.
 Specialist advice may be helpful, for example from an occupational health service, doctor’s advice on the underlying condition, employment assistance programmes or counselling.